Bryan Lu

 email: blu17@uw.edu office: C-8G Padelford

 Hello!
-I’m a first-year PhD student in mathematics at the University of Washington.
-My mathematical interests are mainly in combinatorics (especially algebraic combinatorics), but I also enjoy learning about algebra and geometry and finding places where all three overlap.
+I’m a second-year PhD student in mathematics at the University of Washington.
+My mathematical interests are mainly in algebraic combinatorics (with assorted interests in algebraic geometry and representation theory).
+Broadly, I enjoy learning about combinatorics in connection with algebra and geometry and finding ways in which all three overlap.
+I am also generally enthusiastic about (mathematical) pedagogy and thinking about how to share math with people.

 I graduated from Cornell University in December 2023 with a bachelor’s in mathematics and computer science.
 Some wayward academic interests from my time as an undergraduate include programming languages, formal verification, physics, and linguistics.
 I don’t think about these things as much anymore, but I love to hear about them!
-I’ve also slowly developing an interest in (mathematical) pedagogy and thinking about how to share math with people.

 Outside of academics, in my free time I like playing games (on boards or otherwise) and doing puzzles (so much that sometimes I spend a whole weekend on them).
 I also enjoy dancing and playing ultimate frisbee.